 In short, as you discover documents and artifacts about an ancestor, evaluate the source and the information on the source in terms of how it answers a specific research question.

-The best genealogy research questions, as discussed in this blog post and this video, pertain to relationships, events in an ancestor’s life, or biographical details that differentiate one person from another.
+As discussed in Develop a Quality Genealogy Research Question, the best research questions pertain to relationships, events in an ancestor's life, or biographical details that distinguish one person from another.

-Before tracking the quality of a piece of information, we must understand how experienced genealogists classify data.
-Rating each use of our citations follows the method developed by Elizabeth Shown Mills called the "Process Map for Evidence Analysis."
+Before tracking the quality of information, we must understand how experienced genealogists classify data.
+Rating each use of our citations follows the method developed by Elizabeth Shown Mills, the "Process Map for Evidence Analysis."

 The map reveals why RootsMagic does not offer access to the evidence analysis tool from the primary source tab.
 It's important to understand that the accuracy of each source is not universally valid.

-We must evaluate specific detail within the source at the fact level.
-And that’s why RootsMagic has the evidence analysis questions in those forms, as you see here.
+We must evaluate specific details within the source at the fact level.
+RootsMagic has the evidence analysis questions in those forms, as shown here.

 Understanding Genealogy Sources

-To understand the nature of source evaluation, let’s use this example of Magdalena Fladt listed on a census record.
+To understand the nature of source evaluation, let's use the example of Magdalena Fladt, who is listed on a census record.

 Before we can analyze anything this census record says about Magdalena, we must first understand the type of source we have.